Liang

 • Trip planning assistance: Would you like Gunung Bagging to personally help you in arranging your whole trip?
 Please contact us here.

 • Permits: You are supposed to arrange in advance with Pejabat Hutan Daerah Perak Selatan (Tapah) but if you have a local guide they should be able to take care of this.
-Estimated cost RM10 per hiker.
+Estimated cost RM10 per local hiker and RM30 for foreigners.
 You are encouraged to report at Behrang police station the day before your hike to let them know your plan.
 You can register and pay for an e-Permit online from the Forestry Department of Malaysia website.

 • Water sources: Available at Lubuk Hantu (575m) and 7E (1,395m).